 Sabai Technology told me they actively monitor for any security issues or vulnerabilities.
 If something is found, their technicians immediately work to identify the issue and update the firmware.
 In a given year, they may update the firmware three to four times, based on the needs.

-This year alone we have seen many different news stories about wireless security vulnerabilities – most recently with the WPA2 (KRACK) vulnerability.
+This year alone we have seen many different news stories about wireless security vulnerabilities.
 (Tip: ditch the WiFi and go back to a wired network for more security and better performance.)
 However, security issues can come in all forms, as we have seen in recent news.

 Sabai Technology support